Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory

 where

 Since

 the Schwinger-Dyson equations can be organized as

 Let us show that the Schwinger-Dyson equations are satisfied for correlation functions from the formula~\eqref{extended-formula} in the case of the free theory.
-The proof for interacting theories will be presented in~\cite{Konosu:2023}.
+The proof for interacting theories is presented in Ref.~\cite{Konosu:2023rkm}.
 Since

 and

 for $n \geq 1$, we have

 for $n \geq 1$.
 Let us consider the relation